List of Oz characters (post-Baum): Speedy

 Speedy is the protagonist of Thompson's The Yellow Knight of Oz (1930) and Speedy in Oz (1934).
 He is the nephew of William J. Harmstead, an eccentric inventor from Long Island, who raised Speedy after his parents were killed in a maritime accident in the South Seas.
 Speedy's first name appears to be William as well, although whether he shares his uncle's surname is unclear.
 He first comes to Oz when Uncle Billy's rocket ship, which Speedy was test-piloting, flies out of control.
 Landing in the underground nation of Subterranea, Speedy escapes to the surface and finds himself in the Winkie Country, where he joins a quest to rescue the kingdom of the Yellow Knight from an evil enchantment.
 Four years later, Speedy and Uncle are on a paleontological expedition in Wyoming, where a magic geyser brings a large dinosaur skeleton to life.
 Speedy and the dinosaur (named Terrybubble after a stuttering exclamation which Speedy made impulsively) land on Umbrella Island as it flies through the sky, and Speedy soon discovers an insidious plot to kidnap Gureeda, the island king's daughter, with whom Speedy is beginning to fall in love.

 Copyright has made it difficult for other authors to use Speedy.
-His first novel enters the public domain on 1 January 2026.
+His first novel entered the public domain on 1 January 2026.